jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

 ## Working outside of Yocto

-I find it more convenient to work on the kernel outside of the Yocto build system.
-Builds are definitely faster.
+I usually find it more convenient to work on the kernel outside of the Yocto build system.
+Turn-around time between build iterations are definitely faster.

 ### Cross-compiler